lancewood1/cloud-native-course-errata/README.md

 - Why do you have to use "--random-route"?
 What is the "cf push" option that lets you specify the hostname part of a route? ("cf push -h")
-- Suppose you deployed an application with "cf push <app-name> -m 768M", what would be memory allocated when you redepployed the same application with "cf push <app-name>"?
+- Suppose you deployed an application with "cf push <app-name> -m 768M", what would be memory allocated when you re-deployed the same application with "cf push <app-name>"?

 ### Logging